JaladeAlan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-exercise 3:  script to display the contents of two files in a directory exercise 4: script to Display the last 10 lines of a file exercise 5: script to display the first 10 lines of a file
+exercise 3:  script to display the contents of two files in a directory exercise 4: script to Display the last 10 lines of a file exercise 5: script to display the first 10 lines of a file exercise 6; script to display the third line of a file